-8 Allegations of Abuse against Teachers and Other Staff
+9 Allegations of Abuse against Teachers and Other Staff

-8.1 Allegations of abuse are taken seriously and dealt with in a fair and consistent manner that provides effective protection for the child and supports the person about whom the allegation has been made.
+9.1 Allegations of abuse are taken seriously and dealt with in a fair and consistent manner that provides effective protection for the child and supports the person about whom the allegation has been made.
 All allegations will be dealt with in accordance with the Safeguarding and Child Protection Policy and Procedure.
 Every effort will be made to ensure confidentiality is maintained while an investigation is underway.

-9 Complaints Procedure
+10 Complaints Procedure

-9.1 If you are not happy with the way that you or your child is treated by any member of staff you should consider raising your concern informally in the first instance with the Head of School/Principal.
-You may find it helpful to refer to our Complaint Procedure for guidance (available via the school website).

-9.2 The Complaints procedure emphasises the importance of resolving any concerns informally and at the earliest possible opportunity.
+- 10.1 If you are not happy with the way that you or your child is treated by any member of staff you should consider raising your concern informally in the first instance with the Head of School/Executive Head Teacher.
+You may find it helpful to refer to our Complaint Procedure for guidance (available via the school website). - 10.2 The Complaints procedure emphasises the importance of resolving any concerns informally and at the earliest possible opportunity.
 We expect our parents to share any concerns informally with us so that we can continuously improve the quality of education at our school.
-If as a parent/carer(s) your complaint is about exclusion from school for inappropriate conduct, please refer to the Exclusion Policy.
+If as a parent/carer(s) your complaint is about exclusion from school for inappropriate conduct, please refer to the Suspension, Exclusion and Removal in Other Circumstances Policy.

-10 Monitoring and Evaluation
+11 Monitoring and Evaluation

-- 10.1 Each Head of School is responsible for maintaining a behaviour log which includes instances of bullying. - 10.2 The Head of Schoool is responsible for the implementation of this policy and for reviewing from time to evaluate its implementation and impact. - 10.3 Heads of School report on behaviour and bullying at governance meetings.
-This forms the monitoring and evaluation function of the proprietor. - 10.4 Where there are concerns regarding the school's approach to dealing with behaviour, these will be explored by the Cognita Director of Education (DE).
+- 11.1 Each Head of School is responsible for maintaining a behaviour log which includes instances of bullying. - 11.2 The Head of School is responsible for the implementation of this policy and for reviewing from time to evaluate its implementation and impact. - 11.3 Heads of School report on behaviour and bullying at governance meetings.
+This forms the monitoring and evaluation function of the proprietor. - 11.4 Where there are concerns regarding the school's approach to dealing with behaviour, these will be explored by the Cognita Director of Education (DE).

 Ownership and consultation

 Document sponsor (role) Group Director of Education

 Document author (name) Karen Nicholson, ADE.

 2018 Review - John Coleman, ADE

 2019 Review - David Baldwin, DE

 2021 Review - Nicola Lambros DE

+2022 Review - Nicola Lambros DE and Alison Barnett - Regional

+Safeguarding Lead)